-Otter counselling is founded on the idea that counselling should be accessible and make sense to people who don’t work in the sector.
-We make a real effort not to use jargon, or come across as the expert who can sort you out.
-We work with you, noticing where we are similar as ordinary people and where there is differences because of the counsellor's training and experience.
+Otter Counselling is founded on the idea that counselling should be accessible and make sense to people who don’t work in the sector.
+I don't use jargon, or come across as the expert who can sort you out.
+I work with you, noticing where we are similar as ordinary people and where there is a difference because of my training and experience.

 The counsellor is not there to advise you or tell you what to do but to help you come to some understanding of your situation and make your own choices.